 Some believe that China’s embrace of automation could lead to an element of ‘reshoring’, whereby manufacturing process jobs that have been previously outsourced could soon return to countries like the US.
 This is due to China finding itself in a stronger financial position, as well as generous land, energy and corporate tax rates, making the US a more attractive proposition for global companies- Manufacturing Jobs are Finally Returning to North America…

-If reshoring does occur, the USA could look to China’s ‘robot revolution’ example and jump on board with what some are calling ‘the next industrial revolution’, which would effectively position itself as a direct rival at the center of the supply chain.
-However, Nick Statt highlights that a wary American public and a protectionist President could result in the US falling further behind in terms of automation, productivity and competitiveness: “It’s unclear if the Trump administration will take the necessary measures to make it easier for American industries to invest in automation, especially when it involves buying products from foreign countries in what is an increasingly nationalistic environment.
-The silver lining: perhaps Trump’s America-first language will result in more serious domestic investment in the industries typically dominated by Asian corporations.”
+If reshoring occurs, the USA could look to China’s ‘robot revolution’ example and jump on board with this ‘next industrial revolution’.
+However, this would effectively position itself as a direct rival at the center of the supply chain.
+Yet, Nick Statt highlights that a wary American public and a protectionist President could result in our falling further behind.
+Clearly, he’s referring in terms of automation, productivity and competitiveness.
+“It’s unclear if the Trump administration will take the necessary measures to make it easier for American industries to invest in automation...
+Especially when it involves buying products from foreign countries in what is an increasingly nationalistic environment.
+The silver lining?
+Perhaps Trump’s America-first language will result in more serious domestic investment in the industries typically dominated by Asian corporations.”
 Learn more

-This movement in China’s position in the supply chain provides international businesses with an opportunity to rethink their supplier relationships and the way in which their workers operate.
+This movement in China’s position in the supply chain provides international businesses with an opportunity to rethink their supplier relationships.
+Likewise, they could rethink the way in which their workers operate.
 As Pabon concludes in his article, “With China squarely at the center of global supply chains, any changes there resonate throughout the world.
 As shifts in policy, labor, and use of automation occur, is your business ready for an inevitable future where China is no longer simply the world’s factory, but an optimized market of its own?”

-Whatever the human costs of automation in China, there can be no doubt that the increasing presence of robots in the country’s factories over the past half-decade has done wonders for companies like Zeiss Group, and for the export economy as a whole.
-But, with Chinese exports growing at a vastly higher rate than imports, developing third world countries like Indonesia, being pushed out of the market, and China rapidly catching up with the US when it comes to wages, by the time artificial intelligence has been fully implemented in China, we could be looking at a vastly different international supply chain and global economy.
+Whatever the human costs of automation in China, we now see certainties.
+For instance, there’s no doubt that the increasing presence of robots in the country’s factories over the past half-decade has done wonders.
+This is especially true for companies like Zeiss Group, and for the export economy as a whole.
+But, with Chinese exports growing at a vastly higher rate than imports, conditions could change exponentially.
+For example, circumstances could push developing third-world countries like Indonesia out of the market.
+While China, however, could rapidly catch up with the US when it comes to wages.
+So, by the time A.I. fully implements in China, we may see a vastly different global economy and international supply chain.

 Connect with ITI Manufacturing to learn how we can help you successfully navigate through the manufacturing process.
-To put our 45 years’ experience to the test, contact one of our experts for more information, and for a free no obligation quote at 888-574-6823.
+To put our 45 years’ experience to the test, contact one of our experts for more information.
+You can also receive a free no-obligation quote at 888-574-6823.

 Pardon, J. (2017, March 3).
 “A New Era for Chinese Industry: Automation, Optimization, and Global Supply Chains”.
 Retrieved from: https://www.bsr.org/our-insights/blog-view/a-new-era-for-chinese-industry-automation-optimization-global-supply-chains.